tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 8.6.1 Tools for Validating Test Implementations with the Validation Data (non-normative)

-The bdqtestrunner tool (Morris, 2024), written in Java, was written to validate the implementations of the BDQ Core Tests in various FilteredPush data quality libraries against the Test Validation Data, see: [doi:10.5281/zenodo.13932177](https://doi.org/10.5281/zenodo.13932178) and [github.com/FilteredPush/bdqtestrunner/](https://github.com/FilteredPush/bdqtestrunner/).
+The bdqtestrunner tool (Morris, 2024), written in Java, was written to validate the implementations of the BDQ Tests in various FilteredPush data quality libraries against the Test Validation Data, see: [doi:10.5281/zenodo.13932177](https://doi.org/10.5281/zenodo.13932178) and [github.com/FilteredPush/bdqtestrunner/](https://github.com/FilteredPush/bdqtestrunner/).
 This tool uses Java annotations on methods that implement Tests in order to match inputs from the validation data to methods under Test that implement individual Tests.
 The tool could be reused to validate implementations in other Java classes that follow the same use of ffdq-api (Lowery and Morris 2024).

 Java annotations can be used to match Test implementation methods to Tests and Information Elements to method parameters.
 The [ffdq-api](https://github.com/kurator-ord/ffdq-api) (Lowery and Morris 2024) provides a set of annotations intended to enable code using Java reflection to detect methods that implement particular Tests, and then again through Java reflection, bind Darwin Core terms and other Information Elements in input data onto appropriate method parameters.